rkoneru-hub/engineering-guidance-and-standards/docs/standards/developer-testing.md

 It's crucial that tests are not isolated from the development process.
 The team responsible for writing the code should also own and maintain the corresponding tests, fostering a culture of quality and accountability throughout the development lifecycle.
 By prioritizing developer testing as an integral part of the software development process, teams can:
 - Catch and correct errors early in the development cycle
-- Ensure code reliability and maintainability
+- Ensure code reliability and maintainability.
-- Facilitate better collaboration and knowledge sharing
+- Facilitate better collaboration and knowledge sharing.
-- Build confidence in code changes and deployments
+- Build confidence in code changes and deployments.

 Ultimately, a robust testing strategy is essential for producing high-quality software that meets user expectations and withstands the challenges of real-world use.